 What's a structure plan?

-A structure plan is a long-term plan to help guide the development of a new area.
-It considers things like transport connections, open spaces, commercial areas, housing style and density, environment and cultural heritage.
-The Peacocke Structure Plan is an important tool to help us decide how land will be used and how the transport and services (like wastewater) fit into the neighbourhood.
+A structure plan helps guide the development of a new area.
+It considers things like transport connections, open spaces, commercial areas, housing style and density, natural environment and cultural heritage.

 The Peacocke Structure Plan will consider: